department-of-veterans-affairs/va.gov-team/products/income-limits-app/research/2023-01-income-limits-usability/conversation-guide.md

 Now I'm going to ask you to do some things...

 ### Screen sharing
-I would like you first to share your screen with me--a web browser please.
-You might want to close any apps that you don’t want me to see.
+I would like you to share your phone screen with me so that I can see what you do during this session.
+You might want to first close any apps that you don’t want me to see.
 - *(refer to Screen sharing instructions above, if needed)*
 - *STOP TECH TROUBLESHOOTING **< 20 min into session** if want a replacement participant from Perigean b/c not likely to be successful*